aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 #### Creating an application load balancer with auto-scaling

+Here is how an application load balancer works:

+1. Clients make requests to your application.
+2. The listeners in your load balancer receive requests matching the protocol and port that you configure.
+3. The receiving listener evaluates the incoming request against the rules you specify, and if applicable, routes the request to the appropriate target group.
+You can use an HTTPS listener to offload the work of TLS encryption and decryption to your load balancer.
+4. Healthy targets in one or more target groups receive traffic based on the load balancing algorithm, and the routing rules you specify in the listener.

 Here's some terminology:

 - **launch template**: a reusable template to create individual EC2 instances or use in an auto-scaling group